StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w2.md

 Here's a very handy command-line shortcut: **Control + C** will stop whatever task is currently running.
 (In notes, I starred it and called it, "The Best Command-Line Shortcut Ever," but I don't remember what crisis it saved me from at the time.)

-When you enter git commands, read everything that git says in the Terminal.
+When you enter git commands (especially **git status**), read everything that git says in the Terminal, even if it makes no sense.
 Look to make sure that you don't see the words "error" or "warning."
-Gradually, it will all start to make sense.
+Gradually, it will all start to become clear, but that breakthrough won't happen if you're not reading it along.

 <a name="github_basics"></a>
 ####GitHub Basics